Five-round amateur baseball draft will be game changer for Twins and rest of MLB

 “It’s not many players, but in the upper tier of the draft, we feel it’s an above-average group this year.
 We’re still excited about the talent we’ll be able to add,” said Sean Johnson, who makes the final call for the Twins.
 He expects the draft to be unusually heavy on college players, with few high school players taken after the first round or two, “because teams will understandably feel safer taking players they have followed for two or three years,” he said.

-Johnson compared this year’s pool of prospects as similar to the 2018 draft, when the Twins took Oregon State outfielder Trevor Larnach in the first round and North Carolina-Wilmington catcher Ryan Jeffers in the second, a pair of players who could reach Target Field this year or next.
+Sean Johnson compared this year’s pool of prospects to that of 2018, when the Twins took Oregon State outfielder Trevor Larnach in the first round and North Carolina-Wilmington catcher Ryan Jeffers in the second — a pair of players who could reach Target Field this year or next.
 “We took those guys in similar [draft] spots.
 We’re hoping for similar type players with both picks,” he said.
-But he pointed out that Larnach probably wasn’t a first-round player when the 2018 college season began, but worked his way into it with a strong, College World Series-winning season.
+But he pointed out that Larnach probably wasn’t a first-round player when 2018 began, but worked his way into it with a strong, College World Series-winning season.

 “The guys who would have climbed that ladder this year, we’ll just never know.
 It’s tough for them, but we feel like there are five pretty solid rounds of guys” available, he said.
 “Once you get past the fifth round, the lists for all teams get kind of flat — there’s not much separation between players.
 But we know there are a lot of players in that group who we’d love to have, and we’ll pursue them.
 We’ll want them to be Twins.”

-Just like the Twins’ two veteran scouts wanted lesser-known prospects such as Rogers (an 11th-rounder in 2012), Dozier (eighth round in 2009), and Garver (ninth round in 2013) in previous years.
-But with the truncated draft, a new wrinkle has been adopted this year: All eligible but undrafted players are free to sign with any team — but for a maximum bonus of just $20,000, a pittance compared to the six-figure bonuses that routinely are handed out to players in the first 8-10 rounds in most years.
+Just like the Twins’ two veteran scouts wanted lesser-known prospects such as Rogers (an 11th-round draft pick in 2012), Dozier (eighth round in 2009), and Garver (ninth round in 2013) in previous years.
+But with the truncated draft, a new wrinkle has been adopted this year: All eligible but undrafted players are free to sign with any team — but for a maximum bonus of just $20,000, a pittance compared to the six-figure bonuses that routinely are handed out to players in the first eight to 10 rounds in most years.

 “Right now there are 500 players who think they’ll go in the top five rounds, and they just won’t all fit in there.
 There will be a lot of players who will have aspirations of going in the fourth or fifth round and then they don’t,” Sean Johnson said.
 “Depending on their college situation, a lot of factors, those players may not take $20,000.
 They’ll go back to school and try to do better next year.”

-Johnson expects many, and probably most, players who just miss being drafted to take that route, now that the NCAA has granted spring-sport seniors an extra year of eligibility after their seasons were canceled.
+Johnson expects many, and probably most, players who just miss being drafted to take that route, now that the NCAA has granted spring-sport seniors an extra year of eligibility after the 2020 season was canceled.
 But some might be wary of crowded college rosters, of losing scholarships or playing time, or of delaying their professional development by a year.

 Those players will listen to sales pitches from MLB teams, none of whom, because of the spending limit, have the ability to outbid each other.